cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/maryland-wage-theft-report.md

     maryland did not provide data on the amount of time it took to resolve cases.

+## How to reference this data

+All references to this data must be attributed to CBS News analysis.

+### On first reference

+On first reference, attribution must mention that the data was analyzed by CBS News and was obtained from the Maryland Department of Labor by CBS News through a public records request under the Maryland Public Information Act.

+### On subsequent references

+After the first reference, you can simply attribute the data to CBS News analysis, e.g. "CBS News' analysis" or "the analysis."

 ## FAQs

 ### What is "wage theft?"